Product Liability Lawyer reviewing car seat defect cases and lawsuits for injured clients and plaintiffs nationwide

 We maintain relationships with leading engineers, safety experts, and medical specialists who provide credible testimony demonstrating how products failed and what injuries resulted.
 Our investigative capabilities include accessing industry documents, identifying similar incidents, and uncovering corporate knowledge of defects.

 These cases require significant upfront investment in expert analysis and testing.
 The Lyon Firm has the financial strength to fund comprehensive litigation without asking families to pay costs during pending cases.
-Our contingency fee structure means attorney fees come only from recovery—you pay nothing unless we win.
+Our contingency fee structure means attorney fees come only from recovery.
+You pay nothing unless we win.

 We’ve secured substantial verdicts and settlements in product liability matters, forcing manufacturers to improve designs and compensating families for devastating losses.
 More importantly, we understand the profound emotional dimensions of representing parents whose trust was betrayed by companies that should have prioritized their children’s safety.